Swapnil Sapar

 How shared epistemological systems transform knowledge work by sorting real knowledge from pseudo-knowledge and nonsense.

-There are 5 modules in this executive program (including 1 pre-course module)
+There are 5 modules in this executive program

 The rise of knowledge workers and limitations of current management approaches